JerDoubleU/PIMINER/README.md

 ```

 ## `piminer.py`
-[`piminer.py`](piminer.py) is a CLI script.
+[`piminer.py`](PIMINER.py) is a CLI script.
 The script is invoked in the following way from a shell window:

     ./piminer.py --input_file [your file] --regex_input [regex patterns]

 Note: the output of `piminer.py` is save to the directory that `piminer.py` is run from.
 The output is not intended to be human friendly, but is human readable.

 ## `patterns.txt`
-The purpose of [`patterns.txt`][patterns.txt] is to allow for further customization of the regular expression matching.
+The purpose of [`patterns.txt`](patterns.txt) is to allow for further customization of the regular expression matching.
 This may be important in domains with very specifically formatted PII.
 The format of `patterns.txt` is all follows:

     [ENTITY TYPE]; [REGULAR EXPRESSION]